MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 Set the value 4 for Insider, 5 for Production, or 0 for Enterprise.
 Note that when you configure this setting to 5 for Production, or 0 for Enterprise, the "Get OneDrive Insider preview updates before release" checkbox will not appear on the client Settings > About tab.

 For more info on the builds currently available in each ring, see the [release notes](https://support.office.com/article/845dcf18-f921-435e-bf28-4e24b95e5fc0?).
-For more info about the update rings and how the sync client checks for updates, see [The OneDrive sync client update process](sync-client-update-process.md).
+For more info about the update rings and how the sync app checks for updates, see [The OneDrive sync app update process](sync-client-update-process.md).

 ### Silently move Windows known folders to OneDrive
 <a name="KFMOptInNoWizard"> </a>

 Use this setting to redirect your users' Documents, Pictures, and Desktop folders to OneDrive without any user interaction.
-This setting is available in the OneDrive sync client build 18.111.0603.0004 or later.
-Before sync client build 18.171.0823.0001, this setting redirected only empty known folders to OneDrive.
+This setting is available in the OneDrive sync app build 18.111.0603.0004 or later.
+Before sync app build 18.171.0823.0001, this setting redirected only empty known folders to OneDrive.
 Now, it redirects known folders that contain content and moves the content to OneDrive.

 > [!NOTE]
 > If you're using this setting with a build earlier than 18.171.0823.0001, we recommend also enabling [Prompt users to move Windows known folders to OneDrive](use-group-policy.md#KFMOptInWithWizard).